EliaKobayashi/Dietary_Application_Project/README.md

         """)
         self.connection.commit()
 ```
-The function above is to create the two tables ("Users", "nutrient") I need based on my diagrams.
+The method above is to create the two tables ("Users", "nutrient") I need based on my diagrams.
 Each row after inside the paranthesis of a table represents an attribute in the table.
 The first word is the name of the attribute.
 After the names of the attributes, the type of attribute is declared.
 The values are inputted in the LoginScreen class and the InputScreen class.
 ### Saving Values Into Tables

 ```.py